Lyndsie Sclink: View Finder

-The Joe McCauley Gallery at Heartland Community College will feature Steady as She Goes, works by Amy Wolfe.
-The exhibit is on display now through Friday, March 3.
-An artist reception takes place Thursday, February 16 from 4:00 to 5:30 p.m. at the gallery.
+The Joe McCauley Gallery at Heartland Community College presents View Finder, a selection of digital photographs by Lyndsie Schlink, February 12 through May 4.
+An artist reception takes place Wednesday, February 21 from 4:00 p.m. to 5:30 p.m. at the gallery.

 About the Artist